-Raymy Krumrei is an award-winning singer/songwriter who spends most of his time these days writing in the contemporary country genre.
-His song, "A Little Bit of Misery," recently won the top honor in the Hawaii Songwriter's Festival's Song Contest, one of many awards his songs have received over the years.
+Raymy Krumrei is an award-winning songwriter and singer who writes in multiple genres.
+His song, "Daughter" recently won the Hawaii Songwriter's Festival's Song Contest, one of many awards his songs have received over the years.
 Raymy's songwriting journey, started when he was 10 years old; “I was really into The Monkeys until one day my mother ceremoniously passed on to me all her original Beatles LPs.
 I think this was her way to musically educate me and to save me from the copycats.
 Needless to say, my life was changed forever,” remarks Raymy.

-After releasing their opus, “Imaginary Stars” (available on Spotify and iTunes,) Golden Ticket decided to call it quits.
-At this time Raymy began to find other places to put his creative energy.
-These included writing country songs with Andrew Morrison for which they secured a Nashville publishing deal.
-He also spent several years with the Academy of New Musical Theatre where he composed the score for a full length musical version of Cleopatra.
-After this, Raymy appeared as a finalist on "Gospel Dream," a nationally televised singing competition.
-His most rewarding musical role however is that of worship leader at Trinity Community Church in Lancaster California.
+Soon after releasing their opus, “Imaginary Stars” (available on Spotify and Apple Music) Golden Ticket disbanded.
+At this time Raymy began to find other outlets for his creative energy.
+These included writing country songs with former band mate Andrew Morrison for which they secured a Nashville publishing deal.
+He also spent several years with the Academy of New Musical Theatre where he composed the score for a full length musical version of Cleopatra which was featured at the Stages Festival in Chicago.